Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Related works

-Above methods aim to generate point clouds from random latent codes.
-For more controllable and detailed generation, some researchers focused on generating point clouds from different kinds of intermediate representations.
-Some works \cite{Mitra2014,mo2020pt2pc,Mo_2019_CVPR} controllably generate point clouds from part-level structure representations.
-But the part-level structure representation is expensive to annotate.
-Yang et al. \cite{Yang_Wu_Zhang_Jin_2021} constructed structure point clouds using the point-level semantic annotations.
-The CPCGAN they presented is also controllable and is able to generate semantic labels for points.
+To enhance control and detail in the generation, certain researchers have concentrated on producing point clouds using various types of intermediate representations.
+Some works \cite{Mitra2014, mo2020pt2pc, Mo_2019_CVPR} controllably generate point clouds from part-level structure representations.
+Mitra et al. \cite{Mitra2014} disassembled a 3D object into several connected parts, constructing a part-level structure representation.
+Mo et al. \cite{Mo_2019_CVPR, mo2020pt2pc} proposed StructureNet and PT2PC methods to controllably generate point clouds from the part-level structure representations.
+However, the part-level structure representation is expensive to annotate.
+Yang et al. \cite{Yang_Wu_Zhang_Jin_2021} constructed structure point clouds using point-level semantic annotations.
+The CPCGAN they introduced is also controllable and capable of generating semantic labels for points.

 A popular way to explicitly construct rotation-insensitive neural networks is using capsule networks\cite{sabour2017dynamic}.
-Researchers adopted capsule networks in 3D point cloud reconstruction task\cite{sun2021canonical,zhao20193d}.
+Researchers adopted capsule networks in 3D point cloud reconstruction task\cite{sun2021canonical, zhao20193d}.
 Unlike capsule networks, which force the network to estimate the poses while learning embeddings of objects, our method explicitly extracts pose information.
 Apart from the invariances of rotation, our method is also able to generate reasonable shapes when inputs are scaled.